Average height for Abelian sandpiles and the looping constant on Sierpinski graphs: Height probabilities

 \subsection{Probabilities at corner points}

-We first calculate the probabilities for the different number of neighbours that are descendants in a tree and 2-component forest for the corner points that are not the root in the tree resp.
-2-component forest.
+We first calculate the probabilities for the various numbers of neighboring descendants at non-root corner points, in both the tree and the 2-component forest settings.
 This corresponds to the height probabilities in the ASM with the single root as the sink and the two roots as a multiple sink respectively.
-Note here that by symmetry, the probabilities at the corner point $\lcorner{n}$ for forests in $\mathcal{S}_n^2$ and $\mathcal{S}_n^3$ are the same.
+Note that by symmetry, the probabilities at the corner point $\lcorner{n}$ for forests in $\mathcal{S}_n^2$ and $\mathcal{S}_n^3$ are the same.
 Furthermore the symmetry also yields that the probabilities at the corner points $\lcorner{n}$ and $\rcorner{n}$ for trees $\mathcal{T}_n$ are equal.
 We denote the probabilities of corner points having $k$ neighboring descendants by

 By going through all the cases shown in Figure \ref{fig:recursive_spanningTree} and Figure \ref{fig:recursive_twoComponent} we get which together with equations (\ref{eq:tau})-(\ref{eq:rho}) implies

 The powers of the matrix in the equation above can be calculated by the diagonalization method and are given by